-Why is Product Data Management (PDM) a problem?
+Why and how is Product Data Management (PDM) a problem?

 It seems simple enough; if a retailer wants to sell online they need a vendor’s product data.
 They use this data to showcase relevant information to consumers on their website, which helps shoppers make a buying decision.
 But what happens when retailers receive these data files?
 They are often: